 - 22. The Amendments introduce a new remuneration system and additional social guarantees.
-Remuneration and social guarantees for judges of the Constitutional Courts is a rather sensitive matter, as it is closely linked to the independence of the judges on the one hand and on the acceptance of privileges in the society on the other.
+Remuneration and social guarantees for judges of the Constitutional Courts is a rather sensitive matter, as they are closely linked to the independence of the judges on the one hand and on the acceptance of privileges in the society on the other.
 Several constitutions supply regulations on these matters.8 - 23.
 Certain social guarantees for judges of a Constitutional Court are necessary to secure their independence and impartiality, which could especially be affected by concerns about the time to come after the term of office has expired.
 The more so, as the Latvian labour market appears to be rather small.
-While the social quarantees of the judges of the Constitutional Court should equal those of other high state officials, the question to be answered for each of the measures proposed is: Are these guarantees necessary to ensure the independence and impartiality of the Constitutional Court of Latvia? - 24.
-The draft Amendments intend to align the social guarantees of the Constitutional Court iudges with those enjoyed by the Members of Parliament have been granted.
+While the social guarantees of the judges of the Constitutional Court should equal those of other high state officials, the question to be answered for each of the measures proposed is: Are these guarantees necessary to ensure the independence and impartiality of the Constitutional Court of Latvia? - 24.
+The draft Amendments intend to align the social guarantees of the Constitutional Court judges with those enjoyed by the Members of Parliament have been granted.
 To avoid the impression that the Members of Parliament are seen as a privileged elite, their salaries are fully transparent: "Information of the total sum paid to a Member shall be available to the public."9 A similar rule for the Judges of the Constitutional Court should be introduced. - 25.
 The remuneration of judges should be guaranteed by law and be "commensurate with the dignity of their profession and the burden of their responsibilities" 10.
 The common approach is to set a comparative pattern, e.g. the salary of a Member of Parliament, a minister or a judge of the High/Supreme Court, and to state the relations of this pattern graded from the President of the Constitutional Court to the Judge of the Constitutional Court.
 11 A different system can be found in Luxembourg, where a general index functions as reference.
 The current approach of Article 38 CCL in principle is the usual one, with the salary of a Supreme Court judge as reference, but it was described as "very complex and unclear" 12.
-Therefore, the Amendments provide for a system with the "average gross salary of employees of the State for the previous vear as provided in the official statistical report of the Central Statistical Bureau" as reference, which already serves as reference for the salary of the Members of Parliament.
+Therefore, the Amendments provide for a system with the "average gross salary of employees of the State for the previous year as provided in the official statistical report of the Central Statistical Bureau" as reference, which already serves as reference for the salary of the Members of Parliament.
 13 (There seems to be an error in the English translation of draft Article 38, item 3, which refers to the President of the Republic rather than the President of the Constitutional Court.)
 While this new system as such cannot be objected, it seems to be somewhat complex as well.
-Whether the outcome may be deemed as just, cannot be judged by the Venice Commission, due to a lack of information on the social conditions of Latvia.
+Whether the